broch/broch.github.io/drafts/linux-install.md

 ---
-title: Linux Desktop Installation with XMonad
+title: Linux Setup with XMonad
 author: Luke
 date: 2016-11-30
 tags: linux,xmonad
 ---

 Earlier this year, after many years of using OSX, I decided to switch to using Linux for my desktop.
-Most of the development tools I use work better on Linux and I wanted to use a tiling window manager with a minimal user interface.
+Most of the development tools I use work better on Linux.
+I mostly work directly with plain-text format files and I use the terminal a lot.
+I also wanted to use a tiling window manager with a minimal user interface.
 The changes Apple have been making to their machines and OS over the past few years have been irrelevant to my needs at best, and in some cases are downright annoying.
-The recent release of laptops with no escape key and yet more different connectors is just confirmation that I made the right choice.
-I bought a Thinkpad P50 as my work machine.
+The recent release of laptops with no escape key and yet more connectors (dongle hell) is just confirmation that I made the right choice.
+I bought a Thinkpad P50 as my work machine [^p50].

+[^p50]: There's nothing specific to the P50 in this article.
+It's quite a chunky machine and is pretty powerful.
+However, it has an Nvidia graphics card as well as the on-board Intel card and this is one area where Linux is a bit of a headache.
+Support for dual-graphics card laptops on Linux isn't great.
+This will improve in future versions, but if you don't need high-performance graphics then you might be better picking a machine with a single card.
+The laptop screen runs fine using the Intel card, but there are some display issues if I use an external monitor with it.
+If I switch to the NVidia card exclusively it works fine but this requires a reboot and a BIOS switch.
+I haven't tried using NVidia's drivers or optimising the setup for switching between the cards yet.
+There are tools for this but it seems like a bit of a minefield and I'm happy enough with it for now.

 I'd maintained small Linux server installations for many years, and am happy enough setting up postfix or nginx, but I'd never really used Linux as a desktop environment.
 I wanted to use a lightweight XMonad setup rather than a stock distro desktop installation, which meant having to find out about a lot of things that would otherwise be taken care of automatically, but the result is that I have a simpler system and also a better understanding of how it actually works.

-This article describes the installation process, what I learned along the way, and how I got to where I wanted to be (or near enough).
+This article describes the installation process, things I discovered along the way, and how I got to where I wanted to be (or near enough).

 Install Ubuntu 16.04 Server
 ===========================

 I used an Ubuntu server installation as a starting point.
 I wanted something reliable to build on which would be maintained long-term, but I didn't want all the unnecessary noise of a full Gnome/Unity setup when I would be running XMonad as the window manager.
-I might experiment with other Linux distros in future when I'm more familiar with my current setup and have been running it for a while and I need to do another installation.
+I might experiment with other Linux distros in future when I'm more familiar with my current setup and have been running it for a while.

 Networking
 ==========

 The installation was done with an ethernet connection and if this is missing on a subsequent boot, the system will hang waiting for the connection to come up [^net-timeout].
-By default, the static network configuration is read from the file `/etc/network/interfaces`, but for a laptop, this isn't ideal, as the available networks may change and you probably want to be able to connect to different WIFI networks on demand.
+By default, the static network configuration is read from the file `/etc/network/interfaces`, but for a laptop, this isn't ideal, as the available networks may change and you probably want to be able to connect to different WIFI networks depending on where you are.
 The `network-manager` package is a common solution.
 First comment out everything but the `lo` interface in the `/etc/network/interfaces` file:

 [^net-timeout]: There is a timeout configured somewhere which I changed the first time I ran into the problem, but I can't find the file anymore, so this is a TODO.
 In any case it doesn't matter once the ethernet settings have been removed from `/etc/network/interfaces`.